jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 Let's consider the Online Boutique application shown previously.
 The AppGroup consists of 10 pods and the topology order based on the KahnSort algorithm is **P1, P10, P9, P8, P7, P6, P5, P4, P3, P2.**
-The plugin favors low order indexes.
+The plugin favors low indexes.
 Thus, depending on the two pods evaluated in the Less function, the result (bool) is the following:

 ![queueExample](figs/queueSortExample.png)